On the closure of the positive Hodge locus: Introduction

-Equivalently, $Y$ is positive if and only if the period map $\Phi_S: S \lo \Hod^0(S,\VV) := \Gamma \backslash \cD^+$ describing $\VV$ (see \cite[Def.
-3.18 ]{klin} or \Cref{ws} below) does not contract $Y$ to a point in the connected Hodge variety $\Hod^0(S,\VV)$.
-Thus, when $\VV$ satisfy the infinitesimal Torelli condition (i.e. the period map $\Phi_S$ is an immersion), an irreducible subvariety $Y$ of $S$ is positive if and only if it is positive dimensional.
+Equivalently, $Y$ is positive dimensional for $\VV$ if and only if its algebraic monodromy group $\HH_Y$ for $\VV$ (see \Cref{monodr}) is not equal to $\{1\}$; or equivalently if the period map $\Phi_S: S^\an \to \Gamma \backslash \cD^+$ describing $\VV^\otimes$ (see \Cref{ws}) does not contract $Y^\an$ to a point in the connected Hodge variety $\Gamma \backslash \cD^+$.
+When $\VV$ satisfies the infinitesimal Torelli condition (i.e. the period map $\Phi_S$ is an immersion), a closed irreducible subvariety $Y$ of $S$ is positive dimensional for $\VV$ if and only if it is positive dimensional.